 Noodles re versatile, filling, delicious, and complement an array of flavors.
 They can be made from different materials like rice.
 Just like pasta, noodles can also begin as a dough.
 The only difference is that the flour used to make noodles is finer resulting in a smooth textured product.
 This explains why cooked noodles are very soft that you don’t need to chew before swallowing.

 The name noodle is coined from two words “nudel” and “nodus” which are German and Latin respectively meaning that they’re made from unleavened dough and prepared in boiling water.
 Noodles are believed to have originated in China during the Eastern Han Dynasty.

 Once you’re done mixing all the ingredients and kneading the dough, roll it thin either by hand or using a rolling pin.
 The noodles are then sliced into their final shape.
 You can decide to cook the noodles immediately or store them for later preparation.
 Noodles can be fired, boiled to be served with vegetables or served in soup – hot or cold.
-Thanks to their denseness, noodles can be added to soups and casseroles without becoming mushy.
+Thanks to their denseness, instant noodles can be added to soups and casseroles without becoming mushy.

 Noodles vary greatly in taste depending on how much salt is added during the making of the dough and what they’re made from.
 The salt is helpful in softening the gluten proteins making it possible for the structure of the finished product to be malleable.
 Although they come in various shapes, noodles are frequently seen in long thin strips or rods.

 Looking for a perfect source of carbohydrates for a boost of energy?
 Noodles will sort that out for you.

 To the layman, noodles and pasta seem interchangeable.
 However, there are several differences between these two dishes.
 Here is a list of the top differences between them